 A content calendar also helps you establish cadence.
 Will you publish twice monthly?
 Four times monthly?
 These are important considerations.
 Use your documented goals and your overall strategy to help you determine which publishing frequency makes sense.

-Also consider how SEO plays into your content marketing strategy.
+Consider how SEO plays into your content marketing strategy.
 Each of your posts should have a focus keyword, which you can call out in the content calendar to to alert writers.
-Also considering using plugins like Yoast or All in One SEO (if you’re using WordPress) to help optimize content before publishing.
+Try using plugins like Yoast or All in One SEO (if you’re using WordPress) to help optimize content before publishing.

 Step 2: Plan Your Publishing Schedule